 The only Western movie that has ever been shown on North Korean TV was a heavily-abridged version of Bend It Like Beckham.

-In the 1990s, the government allowed the book version of Gone with the Wind to be imported and translated.
+In the 1990s, the government allowed the novel Gone with the Wind to be imported and translated.
 This seems to have been done for propaganda reasons, adhering to the classic Marxist interpretation of The American Civil War as a victory for bourgeois capitalism.
 The book has since become wildly popular, though less for the reasons the government had hoped and more because the North Korean people can relate to the struggle for survival in a poor country torn apart by war.

 All of Claire Danes' films were banned after some comments she made in Variety while promoting Brokedown Palace (which was filmed in the Philippines) were deemed insensitive by the government.

 Cannibal Holocaust, due to extreme violence and animal cruelty.
 But somehow, there are a bunch of bootleg copies around.

 There was an attempt to ban the film version of The Da Vinci Code nationwide by fundamentalist-conservative Catholic groups back in 2006.
 However, the MTRCB just slapped a R-18 rating on it.
 The SM Supermalls, the largest chain of shopping malls in the country, prohibited the showing of movie in all of their theaters nationwide as to comply with their policy not to show R-18 films.
 The movie was banned in Manila but it was shown in other places outside Manila.
 But the Blu-Ray and DVD versions are still available in local stores nationwide.